-Internal Management Reporting
+A. Internal Management Reporting

-In accordance with Section 2925(5) of the Public Authorities Law, the Deputy Comptroller for Pension Investment and Cash Management, in conjunction with the Treasurer of the Corporation, shall cause to be prepared and filed with the Corporation's board of directors a quarterly report on any new investments, the inventory of existing investments and the selection of investment bankers, brokers, agents, dealers, or auditors.
+In accordance with Section 2925(5) of the Public Authorities Law, the CIO, in conjunction with the Treasurer of the Corporation, shall cause to be prepared and filed with the Corporation's board of directors a quarterly report on any new investments, the inventory of existing investments and the selection of investment bankers, brokers, agents, dealers, or auditors.

-Reporting to Oversight Agencies
+B. Reporting to Oversight Agencies

-Annually, in accordance with Sections 2925(6) and 2925(7) of the Public Authorities Law, and Part 201.3, the Corporation shall prepare:
+Annually, in accordance with Sections 2925(6) and 2925(7) of the Public Authorities Law, and Section 201.3, the Corporation shall prepare:

-- 1. An Investment Report for approval by the Board which shall include the following: - a) the Corporation's Investments Policy, Procedures, Reporting and Control Guidelines; - b) Amendments to the Guidelines since the last investment report; - c) an explanation of the Guidelines and Amendments; - d) the results of the annual independent audit of investments; - e) the investment income record of the Corporation; and - f) a list of the total fees, commissions or other charges paid to each Authorized Investment Banker or Broker, including Trustee fees, since the last Investment Report.
+- 1. An Investment Report for approval by the Board which shall include the following: - (i) the Corporation's Investments Policy, Procedures, Reporting and Control Guidelines; - (ii) Amendments to the Guidelines since the last investment report; - (iii) an explanation of the Guidelines and Amendments; - (iv) the results of the annual independent audit of investments; - (v) the investment income record of the Corporation; and - (vi) a list of the total fees, commissions or other charges paid to each Authorized Investment Banker or Broker, including Trustee fees, since the last Investment Report.